Dtech-Dbug/EJS/ProgramStruct/README.md

 By the example statement - it creates a binding called Greet to point towards the value `Hello World, JavaScript is amazing!`

 When a binding points towards a value - it does not essentially gets tied to it forever.
-Meaning, that any point of time, we can use the `=` operator again on existing bindings to make it point towards a new value.
+Meaning, that at any point of time, we can use the `=` operator again on existing bindings to make it point towards a new value.

 Continuation of the previous example :